ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 information that is intended for path exposure, e.g., a DiffServ codepoint setting, that is either provided directly by the application or indirectly configured for a traffic profile.

-Applications should be aware that communication attempts can lead to more than one connection establishment.
+Applications should be aware that communication attempts can lead to more than one connection establishment procedures.
 This is the case, for example, when the Transport Services system also executes name resolution, when support mechanisms such as
 TURN or ICE are used to establish connectivity, if protocols or paths are raised, or if a path fails and fallback or re-establishment is supported in the Transport Services system.
 Applications should take special